Offline New in v0.8

 })

-// Determine which items have been deleted
+// Determine which locally cached items were deleted remotely

 const existingKeys = new Set(existingItems.map(item => collection.getKey(item)!))